 The main elevators are to the left of the main entrance (as you walk into the property) and sit between reception and the hotel restaurant.
 As this was a stay during the time of COVID, the elevators were limited to three riders and, just in case people forgot that they were expected to give each other a little space, the hotel had marked out where guests were expected to stand.

-The elevator lobby areas on each of the floors are huge…
+The elevator lobbies on each of the floors are huge…

 …and they give the property a very nice feeling of space as you get out of the elevator on your floor.
 Surprisingly (for a city-center property), the feeling of space continues into the hallways which offer plenty of lighting and the same decor as the elevator lobbies.